Policy Watch 2021

 January 29, 2021: Policy Watch #4–Water Policy Future

 January 15, 2021: Policy Watch #2–Budget Uncertainty

 |Click here for a printable .pdf of our

 Legislative Observer Corps

 Volunteers on behalf of LWV Kansas regularly attend committee meetings held by the Kansas legislature.
 Volunteers observe the committee process, follow targeted bills through the legislative process, and occasionally write and deliver testimony.

-Policy Watch is a publication of the Kansas Rural Center with sponsorship from the following: League of Women Voters of Kansas, Kansas Natural Resource Council, Audubon of Kansas, and Kansas Farmers Union.
-Visit KRC’s website .|
+Policy Watch is a publication of the Kansas Rural Center with sponsorship from the following: League of Women Voters of Kansas, Kansas Natural Resource Council, Kansas Farmers Union, and Climate + Energy Project.

 Concerned about an issue or bill?

 free legislative hotline at (800) 432-3924 and leave a message for your state legislator.
 Calls are answered by librarians at the State Library of Kansas, and all conversations are confidential.
 The hotline is available weekdays 8 a.m

 You can also text questions to 785-256-0733 or instant message at Ask-a-Librarian.
 These experienced research librarians will also answer your questions about legislation, legislative procedures, and state government.